dotnet/docs-maui/docs/migration/uwp-projects.md

 ---
 title: "Xamarin.Forms UWP project migration"
-description: "Learn how to migrate a Xamarin.Forms UWP project to a WinUI 3 project." ms.date: 12/20/2023
+description: "Learn how to manually upgrade a Xamarin.Forms UWP project to a WinUI 3 project." ms.date: 12/20/2023
 ---

 # Xamarin.Forms UWP project migration

+To update your Xamarin.Forms UWP project to a WinUI 3 project, you should:

+> [!div class="checklist"]
+>
+> - Update your project file to be SDK-style.
+> - Update namespaces
+> - Address any API changes
+> - Update or replace incompatible dependencies with .NET 8 versions.
+> - Compile and test your app.

+## Update to a SDK-style project file

+Your existing Xamarin.Forms UWP project can be updated to an SDK-style WinUI 3 project in place.
 A .NET 8 project for a .NET MAUI WinUI 3 app is similar to the following example:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">